BottleRocketStudios/iOS-DebugKit/Documentation/Guides/Integrating Wormholy.md

 # Integrating Wormholy

-DebugKit does not come with Wormholy as a dependency, though it is very simple to integrate into the `DebugOptionsViewController`
+DebugKit does not come with Wormholy as a dependency, though it is very simple to integrate into the `DebugOptionsViewController`.

 ## Integrating the Framework